Money market account vs. savings account: Which should you choose?

 Rate changes: Interest rates for money market funds often vary with fluctuations in the prevailing market.

 Interest on your deposits: You can earn interest on your deposits, even if they are small deposits.

 Easy to open and access: It's easy to open a savings account — you can apply online, by phone, in person or even by mailing in an application.
 You may be able to get an account set up in just 10 minutes by applying online.
 It's also easy to access your savings account once you open it, though you can't write checks to access money in a savings account.

-Federally insured: You can get FDIC and NCUA insurance (depending on your financial institution) up to the maximum amount allowed by law for savings accounts.
+FDIC-insured: You can get FDIC insurance up to the maximum amount allowed by law for savings accounts.